Fintan McKeown

 Fintan McKeown is an Irish actor best known for his guest appearances on Star Trek: Voyager, Merlin, and Game of Thrones, and for his supporting roles in the films Immortal Beloved (1994) and Waking Ned Devine (1998).

 Since beginning his career in 1985, McKeown has appeared in numerous films and television series produced in Ireland, Canada, the US and the United Kingdom.

 Filmography

 Personal life and politics

-McKeown is married and a father of one.
+McKeown, who married in 1990, is a father of three.

-He stood in the 2017 and 2019 UK General Elections for the Green Party of England and Wales in the constituency of Windsor.
-On both occasions he finished fourth and lost his deposit.
+In the 2017 UK General Election he stood as the candidate for the Green Party of England and Wales in the constituency of Windsor and finished fourth.

-McKeown also stood in the 2019 Windsor and Maidenhead Borough Council election, again unsuccessfully.
+He was again asked to stand in the 2022 general election.